netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 - Citrix ADC CPX, MPX, or VPX as an Ingress Gateway to the service mesh.
 - Citrix ADC CPX as a sidecar proxy with application containers in the service mesh.
-- Citrix ADC CPX as an Egress Gateway for the service mesh.
+- Citrix ADC CPX, MPX, or VPX as an Egress Gateway for the service mesh.

 ## Citrix ADC as an Ingress Gateway for Istio